What is tamarisk?

 A few well-known examples include the...Read Full Answer

 Finding the scientific name requires detective work, because there can be multiple common names that can vary geographically, and similar common names can refer to a variety of organisms.
-A good starting point is the Integrated Taxonomic Information System, a database of scientific and...Read Full Answer
+A good starting point is the Integrated Taxonomic Information System (ITIS), a database of scientific...Read Full Answer

 Invasive Saltcedar and Russian Olive Trees Consume Similar Amounts of Water as Native Cottonwoods and Willows, Wildlife Effects Mixed

 Long considered heavy water users and poor wildlife habitat, non-native saltcedar and Russian olive trees that have spread along streams and water bodies in the West may not be as detrimental to wildlife and water availability as believed.

 Saltcedar with buds and a pollinator